Advantages of Dental Crowns

 Typically, dental crown procedures require multi-day visits (at least two times), depending on what your dentist will recommend.

 On your first visit, x-rays are taken to examine the tooth that’s going to receive the crown, as well as the surrounding teeth.
-If you have major tooth decay or damage, it’s likely that you will be required to undergo additional dental procedures like a root canal, bridge, or deep cleaning.
+If you have major tooth decay or damage, it’s likely that you will be required to undergo additional dental procedures like a root canal treatment, bridge (multiple crowns connected to each other), or deep cleaning.

 After, part of the tooth’s outer layer will be removed and filed down.
 This is to make space for the crown itself.
 An impression will be made out of the trimmed tooth and will be sent to the dental lab to make the crown.
 Until then, your dentist will have to place a temporary crown over your teeth.